Why did the customer get lost?

 Scary, isn’t it?

 In the land of customer service, we often hear and talk about the importance of finding customers’ “pain points.”
-Brands should know the specific problems that businesses face every day and issues that they may encounter while interacting with your brand.
+Brands should know the specific problems that pain points in businesses face every day and issues that they may encounter while interacting with your brand.
 When you truly understand your customer’s pain points, you will better know how to position yourself.
 You’ll know how to communicate the unique benefits you can offer through your services.

 However, discovering customers’ most pressing pain points is easier said than done.
 But it doesn’t have to be (and isn’t) as hard as you might think.
 So, if you’re wondering where to start, you’ve come to the right place.